 For some other plant-based breakfast ideas, maybe you'd like to check out my simple maple oatmeal with sliced banana or these breakfast tacos with spinach, sweet potato and spicy charro beans.

-- Put couscous and dash of salt in bowl.
-Add boiling water to bowl, stir lightly and cover.
+- Put couscous and sea salt in bowl.
+Add boiling water to bowl, stir lightly and cover.½ cup couscous, pinch sea salt, ¾ cup boiling water

 - Let sit for 5 minutes.

-- Meanwhile, peel and cut up your orange.
+- Meanwhile, peel and cut up your orange.1 orange or blood orange

-- When couscous is ready, stir in honey (or maple syrup) and cinnamon.
+- When couscous is ready, stir in honey (or maple syrup) and ground cinnamon.
 Top with oranges.
-Enjoy!
+Enjoy!1 tablespoon honey or maple syrup, pinch ground cinnamon